samhocevar/emoji.wpf/README.md

    code required.
  - **Colour emoji**! 😨 💩 🍰 ✈️ ✏️ 📞 ☘️
  - **Multiracial family emoji**! 👩🏿‍👩🏻‍👦🏽 👨🏻‍👩🏿‍👧🏽‍👦🏽 👩🏻‍👶🏽
  - **Full vector emoji**!
 Render at huge sizes without quality loss.
-Render at small sizes with subpixel antialiasing.
+ - Optional support for subpixel antialiasing.
  - **Lightweight**; does not embed a font or emoji images; just uses the system font.
  - Works with **old .NET versions** such as .NET Framework 4.0.
  - Can work on **Windows 7 or Windows 8** by installing the Segoe UI Emoji font in